DigonIO/pypermission/docs/docs/ansi.md

 !!! note

-    The ANSI standard "leads the reader to believe that the permissions of a role include the permissions inherited by the role, but this is not the case"[^3].
-Instead the standard suggests to check the permissions based on the roles active in a session and the hierarchy determines, which roles a Subject can activate.
-As our implementation does not have a session concept, the inherited permissions are included by default when requesting the permissions of a role.
+    The ANSI standard "leads the reader to believe that the **Permissions** of a role include the **Permissions** inherited by the role, but this is not the case"[^3].
+Instead the standard suggests to check the **Permissions** based on the roles active in a session and the hierarchy determines, which roles a **Subject** can activate.
+As our implementation does not have a session concept, the inherited **Permissions** are included by default when requesting the **Permissions** of a role.
 We provide a `inherited` parameter to the `permissions` method to allow for the explicit exclusion of inherited permissions.

 ## 7 RBAC System and Administrative Functional Specification